Genivia/RE-flex/doc/index.md

     reflex::FuzzyMatcher matcher( reflex::Pattern or string, [MAX, ] reflex::Input [, "options"] )
 ~~~

+The regex is specified as a string or a `reflex::Pattern` object.
+The
+`reflex::Pattern` object is passed by referene and must persist when the
+matcher is in use.
+See also \ref regex-pattern below.

 The instantiated `reflex::FuzzyMatcher` class supports the same methods and
 features as the `reflex::Matcher` class, but with approximate pattern matching.